TIBCOSoftware/tibco-developer-hub/README.md

 ## Licenses

-This project (TIBCO Developer Hub) is licensed under the [Apache 2.0 License](LICENSE.TXT).
+This project (TIBCO® Developer Hub) is licensed under the [Apache 2.0 License](LICENSE.TXT).

 ### Other Software

-When you use some of the TIBCO Developer Hub, you fetch and use other charts that might fetch other container images, each with its own licenses.
-A partial summary of the third party software and licenses used in this project is available [here](./docs/third-party-software-licenses.md).
+When you use some of the TIBCO® Developer Hub, you fetch and use other charts that might fetch other container images, each with its own licenses.
+A partial summary of the third party software and licenses used in this project is available [here](./docs/third-party-software-licenses.txt).

 ---